Social and Behavioral Sciences

 - Learning how to write grants for nonprofit agencies through Sociology/Anthropology.

-she was offered full-time employment at the Camden County Juvenile Detention Center.
+University, she was offered a position at the Camden County Juvenile Detention Center

 Zach majored in Criminal Justice with a concentration in Homeland Security.
 After